SPROUT: A Scalable Diffusion Foundation Model for Agricultural Vision: Experiments

 Depth estimation provides dense geometric information about crops, which is essential for understanding canopy structure and monitoring growth dynamics.
 Depth cues are also a key component for enabling agricultural robots to perceive their environment.

 We evaluate the proposed model on the sugar beet depth dataset \cite{chebrolu2017agricultural}, which provides real depth maps captured by Kinect v2.
 Quantitative results are reported in Table~\ref{t:deepth}.
 SPROUT achieves the lowest error across all evaluation metrics, indicating more accurate depth prediction.
-Qualitative visualization results are shown in Fig.~\ref{fig:depth}.
-Predictions from other models tend to exhibit less coherent geometric structure, especially around thin leaf edges.
-In contrast, SPROUT produces depth maps with sharper boundaries and more detailed plant structures.